Nearly all sessions are now listed - find the schedule below!

 All Levels

-How can Diversity, Equity, and Inclusion (DEI) Dialogue be used to collectively re-imagine policies, practices, and processes in higher education?
-What tensions exist between individual change and systemic change?
-This session will highlight a staff to staff dialogue and deliberation model being used on a university campus to work towards DEI policy and process change.
-We will share the story of our project and lessons learned.
-Highlighting the ways we have been attentive to power relationships, we will also discuss the ways we are working to design DEI Dialogue that aims to disrupt traditional patterns of power.
+How can Diversity, Equity, and Inclusion (DEI) Dialogue be used to collectively re-imagine policies, practices, and processes?
+This session will highlight a staff-to-staff dialogue and deliberation model on a university campus working towards DEI policy and process change.
+Participants will gain an understanding of how dialogue has been used to center DEI action, while being attentive to power relationships with the aim to disrupt traditional patterns of power.
+Explore challenges of centering dialogue in collective action, balancing individual and systemic change, and how to decolonize the decision making process within a culture of white supremacy.

 All Levels

-How can Diversity, Equity, and Inclusion (DEI) Dialogue be used to collectively re-imagine policies, practices, and processes in higher education?
-What tensions exist between individual change and systemic change?
-This session will highlight a staff to staff dialogue and deliberation model being used on a university campus to work towards DEI policy and process change.
-We will share the story of our project and lessons learned.
-Highlighting the ways we have been attentive to power relationships, we will also discuss the ways we are working to design DEI Dialogue that aims to disrupt traditional patterns of power.
+How can Diversity, Equity, and Inclusion (DEI) Dialogue be used to collectively re-imagine policies, practices, and processes?
+This session will highlight a staff-to-staff dialogue and deliberation model on a university campus working towards DEI policy and process change.
+Participants will gain an understanding of how dialogue has been used to center DEI action, while being attentive to power relationships with the aim to disrupt traditional patterns of power.
+Explore challenges of centering dialogue in collective action, balancing individual and systemic change, and how to decolonize the decision making process within a culture of white supremacy.

 Learning to Create Together: Participatory Design of K-12 Civics Education for the 21st Century